michaelnisi/skull/README.md

 ## Install

-*For now I only support a Cocoa Touch framework target.*
+*For now, I only support a Cocoa Touch framework target.*

-Generate module map files for multiple platforms—iphoneos and iphonesimulator for now:
+Generate module map files for multiple platforms (iOS and iOS Simulator):

 ```bash
 $ ./configure